-Burlington, Mass., November 24, 2021 – Haley & Aldrich, an engineering and environmental consulting company, today announced that Environmental Engineer Sarah Mass will be authoring a regular column for the journal Groundwater Monitoring & Remediation®.
+Burlington, Mass., November 24, 2021 – Haley & Aldrich announced today that Environmental Engineer Sarah Mass will be authoring a regular column for the journal Groundwater Monitoring & Remediation®.
 The column, SERDP & ESTCP Corner, will focus on the latest groundwater research news from the federally funded environmental research programs SERDP & ESTCP.

 Groundwater Monitoring & Remediation will include Mass’ column in each quarterly issue of the journal, starting with the fall 2021 issue.
 SERDP (Strategic Environmental Research and Development Program), funded by the U.S. Department of Defense (DoD), Department of Energy, and Environmental Protection Agency; and ESTCP (Environmental Security Technology Certification Program), funded by the DoD; distribute much of the U.S. government’s substantial funding for applied groundwater research.
 This new column aims to keep readers of the journal informed with the latest news from SERDP- and ESTCP-funded research projects, research findings, upcoming webinars, and in-person events.